 If you are looking for outdoor activities in Chandler, you must put this park on your itinerary.
 Veterans Oasis Park spans over 110 acres, with an outdoor amphitheater, equestrian trails, a lake for fishing, and hiking trails.
 Much of the park is designed for wetlands and groundwater recharge zones, so visitors often see unique wildlife.

-If you’re hoping to fish, drop a line into the park’s quiet lake.
+If you want to fish, drop a line into the park’s quiet lake.
 You may catch a feisty catfish!
 Anglers can also expect to catch largemouth bass, hybrid sunfish, rainbow trout, and bluegill.
 The city stocks the lake twice a month from fall to summer, so you’re almost guaranteed a great catch!
-However, make sure to have a fishing license before you head to the park, as they’re not sold there.
+However, have a fishing license before you head to the park, as they’re not sold there.

 Kids and adults will love the self-guided Solar System Walk, where each foot represents 1.5 million miles.
 This path is to scale, so the distance from Earth to the sun is 62 feet or 93 million miles.
 Within 2,500 feet, you can “see” the entire solar system, including the planets, the sun, and other celestial objects.